arpitnema07/VideoCall/README.md

 # VideoCall
+Video Call App Build with Clean UI and Simple Architecture
 * This Android app uses JITSI Video Call Api to connect people with video and audio.
 * Firebase Authentication is used to Login and SignUp in the App